solana-labs/solana/book/src/leader-rotation.md

 Each validator selects the expected leader using the same algorithm, described below.
 When the validator receives a new signed ledger entry, it can be certain that entry was produced by the expected leader.
-The order of slots which each leader is assigned a slot is called a *Leader Schedule*.
+The order of slots which each leader is assigned a slot is called a *leader schedule*.

 ## Leader Schedule Rotation